 Funds are capped at a flat fee per show or appearance, to a fixed number of dates per territory as outlined below.
 Applicants are expected to outline their promotion and distribution strategies in each territory within their application.
 No proof of expenditures will be required, however you will be required to keep detailed records of your tour in the event that you are audited.

-All live performances where you are applying for funding in the tour applications should be designated as either headline (when you are the main/top billed performer at a live appearance) or support (when you are not the main/top billed performer at a live appearance).
+All other live performances where you are applying for funding in the tour applications should be designated as either headline (when you are the main/top billed performer at a live appearance) or support (when you are not the main/top billed performer at a live appearance).
 We don‘t acknowledge co-headlining dates.
 For these bills, the artist that goes on last is the headliner.
-Any type of live performance will be considered including private industry performances, free concerts to the public, radio/television/internet performances, festivals, hard-ticketed concerts, etc. Any live appearance where there are 4 or more bands performing must be listed from the drop-down menu as a festival headline or festival support date and your guarantee for the performance must be provided.
+Any type of live performance will be considered including private industry performances, free shows, radio/television/internet performances, festivals, hard-ticketed concerts, etc. Any live appearance where there are 4 or more bands performing must be listed from the drop-down menu as a festival headline or festival support date and your guarantee for the performance must be provided.
 If all performers at a festival are appearing on the grounds of one central location (such as Governors Ball), then any appearance outside of headlining the main stage should be listed as a festival support appearance.
 If a festival takes place at a variety of different locations (such as SxSW) and you are headling (or supporting) that appearance, it should be listed as a festival headline (or support) appearance.
 Any performance outside of a regular hard-ticketed concert should be explained in the text of the touring application for it to be considered.
 A maximum of 2 live performances will be considered per day.
 Please combine all international tour dates into one application if possible.

 You will need to prove that any approved live performance happened with your final paperwork in order for it to be funded, as follows: